CC-MNNIT/2019-20-Classes/Java/2019_08_20_Java-Class-1/README.md

     8. [Platform  independent](https://www.geeksforgeeks.org/java-platform-independent/)

-- COMPILATION:
+- Command to set temporary path in cmd
-	- set path=C:\Program Files\Java\jdk1.6.0_23\bin
+	- set path=C:\Program Files\Java\<jdk_folder_name>\bin

+- Compilation:
 	- Compile time
 		- javac fileName.java
 		- Class -> Compiler -> Bytecode

 	- Runtime
+		- java fileName
-	- .classfile -> classloader -> bytecode verifier ->interpreter -> runtime -> hardware
+		- classfile -> classloader -> bytecode verifier -> interpreter -> runtime -> hardware

--JDK
+- JDK
 	- Compiler(javac), tools(javap, java) + JRE

 - JRE
-	- JVM + runtime environment
+	- JVM + Euntime Environment
 	- Provide set of software tools which are used for developing Java applications.
 	- It is used to provide the runtime environment.
 	- JRE implements JVM.
-	- implementation of jvm therefore is also released by different other companies (openjdk, oraclejdk)
+	- Since JRE is implementation of jvm therefore is also released by different other companies (openjdk, oraclejdk)

 - JVM
-	- can run anything compiled to bytecode. it is a vm.
+	- Can run anything compiled to bytecode.
+It is a virtual machine.
-	- jvm is system dependent.
+	- JVM is system dependent.
 	- Functions of JVM
 		Loads code
 		Verifies code
 		Executes code
 		Provides runtime environment

-		therefore convert and run single line of bytecode. bytecode -> machine code -> run that line
+		therefore used to convert and run bytecode line by line. bytecode -> machine code -> run that line
 	- [ How JVM Works](https://www.geeksforgeeks.org/jvm-works-jvm-architecture/)
 	- [ JDK vs JRE vs JVM ](https://www.geeksforgeeks.org/differences-jdk-jre-jvm/)